-I am supposed to enroll in a course offered by the School of Nursing, Health, and Exercise Science, but all sections are closed.
-How can I get a seat in the class?
+I am supposed to enroll in a course offered by NHS but all sections are closed.
+Is it possible to get a seat in the class?

-Students who are successfully following the recommended semester by semester plan for their program, taking every course as per the sequence each term, should be able to secure a seat in the required School of Nursing, Health, and Exercise Science courses (not necessarily in your choice of section).
-Please contact your department chairperson or coordinator if you qualify for the above criteria but are closed out of a required School of Nursing, Health, and Exercise Science course.
+Students who are successfully following the recommended semester by semester plan for their program, taking every course as per the sequence each term, should be able to secure a seat in the required NHS courses (not necessarily in your choice of section).
+Please contact your department chairperson or coordinator if you qualify for the above criteria but are closed out of a required NHS course.
 We will accommodate students who inform us of the above during the official registration window.
 We may not be able to accommodate students who entered their program on a spring term or are taking courses out of sequence.
-We may not be able to accommodate students who request registration into closed School of Nursing, Health, and Exercise Science classes beyond the registration window.
+We may not be able to accommodate students who request registration into closed School of NHS classes beyond the registration window.

-I am supposed to enroll in a course offered outside of the School of Nursing, Health, and Exercise Science, but all sections are closed.
-How can I get a seat in the class?
+I am supposed to enroll in a course offered outside of NHS, but all sections are closed.
+How can I get a seat in the class if possible?